4bgt/QuestPlus/README.md

 # How to use it
-1) Build a new Properties object
+Build a new Properties object

-      Properties QP = new Properties(stimulusDomain, parameterDomain, responseDomain, stopRule, stopCriterion, minNTrials, maxNTrials);
+    Properties QP = new Properties(stimulusDomain, parameterDomain, responseDomain, stopRule, stopCriterion, minNTrials, maxNTrials)
-2) Initialize it
+Initialize it

-    QP.Init();
+    QP.Init()
-3) Get current stimulus value
+Get current stimulus value

-    QP.getTargetStim().value;
+    QP.getTargetStim().value
-4) Insert the response to this stimulus (bool) and go back to 3) to get the next stimulus
+Insert the response to this stimulus (bool) and go back to previous step to get the next stimulus

-    bool _isFinished = QP.UpdateEverything(response);
+    bool _isFinished = QP.UpdateEverything(response)
-5) If finished, save results
+If finished, save results

-    QP.History(fileName, path);
+    QP.History(fileName, path)
-6) Reset Paramdomain for new QuestRun
+Reset Paramdomain for new QuestRun

-    ResetParamDomain();
+    ResetParamDomain()

 ## Simulator
 The Simulator class is hopefully a useful example class to understand how to use this package.